slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Supercomputer can now run on light

+2022-04-02

+- Self explanatory.

 ### Asian-Americans fight back against school discrimination

 2022-03-26